 A Comprehensive Biographical Analysis

-John Ross Dunn, Esq., was born in 1697, in Charles Parish, York, VA, and died in 1783, in Salisbury, Rowan, NC.
-He was a younger son of Thomas Dunn and Elizabeth Gray, and descendant of the original immigrant, Thomas Dunn, who immigrated to Virginia, at the age of 14, from Worcestershire, England, in 1620.
-See History of Worcestershire, England.
+John Dunn was a younger son of Thomas Dunn and Elizabeth Gray, and descendant of the original immigrant, Thomas Dunn, who immigrated to Virginia, at the age of 14, from Worcestershire, England, in 1620.
+See British Isles, and Hill of the Whicce.

 In 1714, Frances Peronneau faked her death, and joined into a Common Law union with John Dunn, which was a Capital Offense, equivalent to rape, and punishable by death.
 See Burial.

 In 1726, they parented Priscilla, born in South Carolina, where Frances’ relatives lived.
+See her profile on WikiTree, and on RootsWeb.

-After Royal Gov. George Burrington died, Gov. Gabriel Johnston finally resolved the disputes between the original settlers of the Backcountry, and Britain. https://www.ncpedia.org/biography/johnston-gabriel
+After Royal Gov. George Burrington died, Gov. Gabriel Johnston finally resolved the disputes between the original settlers of the Backcountry, and Britain.

 John Dunn was a surveyor, and in 1731, was appointed to survey the road, in Goochland, Virginia.